Winnipeg Light Infantry: 1920s–1930s

-The Second World War
+Second World War

-On 26 August 1939, Details of The Winnipeg Light Infantry (Machine Gun) were called out on service and on 1 September 1939, were placed on active service under the designation The Winnipeg Light Infantry (Machine Gun), CASF for local protection duties.
+On 26 August 1939, details of the Winnipeg Light Infantry (Machine Gun) were called out on service, and on 1 September 1939 were placed on active service under the designation The Winnipeg Light Infantry (Machine Gun), CASF, for local protection duties.
 On 31 December 1940, the details called out on active service were disbanded.

-On 1 January 1941, Details of the regiment were again called out on service as the 1st (Reserve) Battalion, The Winnipeg Light Infantry (Machine Gun), but they were disbanded the same day.
+On 1 January 1941, details of the regiment were again called out on service as the 1st (Reserve) Battalion, The Winnipeg Light Infantry (Machine Gun), but they were disbanded the same day.

-On 18 March 1942, the regiment mobilized the 1st Battalion, The Winnipeg Light Infantry, CASF for active service.
+On 18 March 1942, the regiment mobilized the 1st Battalion, The Winnipeg Light Infantry, CASF, for active service.
 The battalion served in Canada in a home defence role as part of the 19th Canadian Infantry Brigade, 8th Canadian Infantry Division; the 16th Canadian Infantry Brigade, 7th Canadian Infantry Division; and the 14th Canadian Infantry Brigade, 6th Canadian Infantry Division.
-On 3 January 1945, the battalion embarked for Great Britain, and after its arrival in the UK, the 1st Battalion, The Winnipeg Light Infantry, CASF was disbanded on 10 January 1945, to provided reinforcements to the Canadian Army in the field.
+On 3 January 1945, the battalion embarked for Great Britain, and after its arrival in the UK, the 1st Battalion was disbanded on 10 January 1945, to provided reinforcements to the Canadian Army in the field.